ESA title

 Users and their needs

-The main user group of Track and Trust is humanitarian aid organizations which must coordinate and monitor their aid deliveries.
+The main pilot user group of Track and Trust was humanitarian aid organizations which must coordinate and monitor their aid deliveries.
 Generally, they are obliged to provide up-to-date information to their funders.
 With Track & Trust, they create trust by transparency.

 Service/ system concept

-Track & Trust offers four beneficial functionalities, which enable last-mile-tracking in remote areas:
+Track & Trust offers four beneficial functionalities, which enable last-mile-tracking in remote areas or require disruption resilient tracking:

 • Highly usable user interface: The mobile application is easy to use, and mesh nodes are plug & play.